Menu

 Private student loans are helpful when you’re in need, but they should be your final option when exploring funding for school.
 Federal student loans tend to have the lowest interest rates and offer many different long-term repayment options for affordable monthly payments.
 They also offer income-driven repayment plans and forgiveness options that private student loans don’t provide.

-Private student loans don’t offer as much protection in case of an emergency.
-For instance, if you get laid off and can’t afford to pay your student loans, federal student loans offer deferment and forbearance options, which temporarily pause your payments without hurting your credit score.
-While private student loans have hardship assistance, not all private student loans offer these terms.
+Unlike federal loans, private student loans don’t offer as much protection in case of an emergency.
+For instance, if you get laid off from your company and can’t afford to pay your student loans, federal student loans offer deferment and forbearance options, which temporarily pause your payments without hurting your credit score.
+While private ones have hardship assistance, not all private student loans offer these generous terms.

 How to Choose between Grants, Scholarships, and Loans

 2. Borrow through federal student loans.
-If you need to take out student loans, start with federal student loans.
+If you need to take out one, start with federal.
 They offer the lowest interest rates and don’t use credit history for most loan options to determine eligibility.
 Use all your federal student loan funding before looking into other options.

 3. Finish with private student loans.
 If you still need more money to cover education costs, apply for private student loans.
 Try to limit these to as little as possible, if at all.
-Remember, the more you borrow now, the more you’ll pay back after you graduate – with interest.
+Remember, the more you borrow now from the company, the more you’ll pay back after you graduate – with interest.